Tuesday, 17 June 2025

 General Thoughts

-Overall, The Darkness Over Nijmauwrgen was incredibly fun and very educational.
 My skills as an RPG referee have undoubtedly improved over the course of this adventure, and the longer narrative arc allowed for a lot of immersion and memorable character moments.
 The dark humour and Lovecraft flavour both come through strongly in this one.
 The way we played it, it wasn’t very horror focused, it felt more like a Lovecraft themed adventure than a spook fest or an eerie mood piece.
-I think the dark aspects could be played up though, with the right group.
+I think the dark aspects could be played up though, and there were certainly some stand-out eerie moments and set-pieces that have stayed with me.
+The temple, for example, has a really dark, oppressive atmosphere.

 The module will require a lot of quick thinking from the GM and a little extra seasoning to fill in the blanks throughout.
 There’s 41 locations and a lot of them are just a single paragraph.
 There are events and NPCs hinted at, but not fully fleshed out.
 This will be a challenge for newer GM but I do think it’s a challenge worth taking on as it will be good practice.